-The Graduate College has a limited number of travel funding opportunities that are available to graduate students at Boise State University for presentations at academic conferences (including performances, exhibitions, readings, and lecture recitals for graduate students in the arts).
+The Graduate College is currently offering a limited number of funding opportunities that are available to graduate students at Boise State University for online presentations at academic conferences (including performances, exhibitions, readings, and lecture recitals for graduate students in the arts).
 Award funding will cover the fees that conference organizations charge for participation, but not for organizational membership fees or annual dues.

 A panel of judges reviews applications and makes award recommendations to the Dean of the Graduate College.
-Reviews take place three times per year with submission deadlines on March 1, July 1, and November 1.
-The application for travel funding will become available via Orgsync one month prior to each submission deadline.
-The panel review, final decision, and award notifications will take place within four weeks of each submission deadline.
+The panel review, final decision, and award notifications will take place within four weeks of the submission deadline.

 - Applicants must be enrolled (part- or full-time) in a master’s or doctoral program at Boise State University.
 For conference participation that occurs during the subsequent semester, applicants must be enrolled (part- or full-time) in a master’s or doctoral program at Boise State University during that semester.

-- Participation in the conference must take place after the award decision date – awards will not be made for travel that occurred before the decision date
+- Participation in the conference must take place after the award call – awards will not be made for conferences that occurred before the call opens.

 Distribution and Reporting

 Award funding will be distributed directly to the recipients’ home departments upon proof of conference presentation acceptance.
-All recipients should submit receipts for reimbursement to their home department, per the home department’s rules for travel reimbursement.
-If the conference travel is cancelled or the presentation doesn’t occur, the home department will return the award funding to the Graduate College.
-The same rules apply to the Alfred M. Dufty, Jr. Award recipients, however when receipts for academic conference travel are received (including registration, airline, and lodging fees,) awardees must submit copies to the Graduate College.
-All award recipients are asked to submit information to the Graduate College about their presentation (e.g., presentation title, abstract, and academic conference program, to be provided when the presentation is accepted and the conference program is published), and the recipients’ home departments are encouraged to submit any digital photos that are available related to the student recipient’s research and presentation, preferably from the academic conference for which the funded travel occurred, to the Graduate College.
+All recipients should submit receipts for reimbursement to their home department, per the home department’s rules for reimbursement.
+If the conference is cancelled or the presentation doesn’t occur, the home department will return the award funding to the Graduate College.
+All award recipients are asked to submit information to the Graduate College about their presentation (e.g., presentation title, abstract, and academic conference program, to be provided when the presentation is accepted and the conference program is published).

 The Alfred M. Dufty, Jr. Award